kaviara-14/AWS-EC2-CPU-Monitoring-Using-CloudWatch/README.md

 ### 4. For increasing the CPU Utilization use this commands
-Go to CLI executes this commands
+Go to AWS CLI executes this commands

     sudo dnf update<br>
     sudo dnf install stress-ng -y<br>